CSCI157/Lesson-1---Data-structures/README.md

 3. save
    saves the entire album to a file, makes use of the song.save attribute for the songs.
 The filepointer is a parameter.

+### Create a menu
+#### Options:
+1. Input a new album
+2. Print albums
+3. Quit

+When your program is opened it should read in the albums into a list of albums from the file, and when the user quits it should write the albums in the list to a file.
+Option 1 should add a new album to the album list.